status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-updated.md

 Make sure you stay on the lookout for any critical updates to Nimbus.
 This best way to do so is through the **announcements** channel on our [discord](https://discord.com/invite/XRxWahP).
 The release page can be found [here](https://github.com/status-im/nimbus-eth2/releases/).

-> **Note:** If your beacon node is already running, you'll need to disconnect and reconnect for the changes to take effect.
+> **Note:** If your beacon node is already running, you'll need to restart it for the changes to take effect.

 To update to the latest version, either download the binary or compile the beacon node release (see below).